ATMO-IUP-UHEI/macro-2018/v2/index.md

 This dataset contains one year of CO<sub>2</sub> and CO enhancement fields for 5 metropolitan regions in Germany (Rhine-Neckar, Rhine-Ruhr, Berlin, Nuremberg, Munich) at 1km resolution.
 These domains are embedded in the Germany domain at 5km resolution and the Europe domain at 15km resolution.
+There are two simulations available using two different WRF boundary layer schemes: MYJ (Mellor-Yamada-Janjic) [Yanjic, 2002] and YSU (Yonsei University) [[Hong, 2006]](https://doi.org/10.1175/MWR3199.1).

 - Contributors: <a class="enc" href="znvygb:yhxnf.cvym@vhc.hav-urvqryoret.qr">Lukas Pilz</a>, <a class="enc" href="znvygb:fnanz.ineqnt@hav-urvqryoret.qr">Sanam Vardag</a> ([GHG Simulation Group](https://www.iup.uni-heidelberg.de/de/forschung/atmosphaere/simulation-von-treibhausgasen-in-der-atmosphaere-vardag-gruppe), Institute of Environmental Physics, Heidelberg University)
 - Time period: 1.1.2018 - 31.12.2018
     - reinitialization every 7 days from ERA5 meteorology (12 hours spin up)
-- Two different boundary layer schemes available: MYJ, YSU

 ## Access/License